amberhli/kpmg-1a/README.md

 - **Seasonality**: winter and summer loads increase (HVAC-driven).

 ### Annotated Visualizations (export from notebooks)
-> Export these figures from the EDA notebook into `docs/figures/` to fully satisfy the rubric.

 **1) Average hourly load shape (daily pattern)**
 *Figure 1.
 Daily energy pattern with annotation.*
 ![Daily energy pattern with annotation](visualizations/energy_consumption_pattern.png)